arkham7638/cclgproji/README.md

 In this article, I’ll discuss a project where I worked on predicting potential Heart Diseases in people using Machine Learning algorithms.
 The algorithms included K Neighbors Classifier, Support Vector Classifier, Decision Tree Classifier and Random Forest Classifier.
 The dataset has been taken from Kaggle.
 My complete project is available at Heart Disease Prediction.

+The data is the coutesey of the kaggle(https://www.kaggle.com/ronitf/heart-disease-uci)

 # Prediction